-- 1. achieve a 10.0% sampling error objective at 2 SE using measure and count plots, and an average of at least 4.0 trees per plot per block, or - 2.
+- 1. achieve a 10.0% sampling error objective at 2 SE using measure and count plots, and an average of at least 4.0 trees per plot per cutblock, or - 2.
 The sampling error will be waived if the following conditions have been met: - a.
 For cutting authorities of 40.0 ha net merchantable area or larger in size: - i.
-A systematic grid of equal intervals and spacing of not greater than 100 metres by 100 metres has been established, and - ii.
-Only full measure plots are used and an average of at least 4.0 trees per plot per block has been met. - b.
+A systematic grid consisting of all full measure plots on a 100m by 100m grid (or higher intensity cruise sample that may include additional count plots or a smaller grid) has been established, and - ii.
+An average of at least 4.0 trees per plot per cutblock has been achieved. - b.
 For cutting authorities less than 40.0 ha net merchantable area in size: - i.
 A systematic grid of equal intervals and spacing of not greater than 70 metres by 70 metres has been established, and - ii.
-A maximum ratio of 1.0 count plot to 1.0 measure plot has not been exceeded and an average of at least 4.0 trees per plot per block has been met. - c.
+A maximum ratio of 1.0 count plot to 1.0 measure plot has not been exceeded and an average of at least 4.0 trees per plot per cutblock has been met. - c.
 In addition, within any stand-alone polygon less than 5 ha net merchantable area in size (regardless of cutting authority size) the following requirements must be met: - i.
 A systematic grid of equal intervals and spacing of not greater than 70 metres by 70 metres has been established, and - ii.
 A maximum ratio of 1.0 count plot to 1.0 measure plot has not been exceeded.